KozGrachev/Viral/README.md

 This is a multiplayer turn-based online game that requires strong teamwork to complete.

+While "misinformation" & "fake news" have been buzzwords for several years. in the past year it has been revealed more than ever just how harmful these can become.
+Therefore, we hope that with Viral we can help raise players’ awareness and enhance their interest in this particular topic.

-It is also an adaptation of the the popular boardgame "Pandemic", "Hot-zone North America" version, created by zmangames.
+The game if an adaptation of the the popular boardgame "Pandemic", "Hot-zone North America" version, created by zmangames.

 # About :world_map: